 The updated RRRAES Frequency list discussed by KD0IOE at the May 2019 ARES meeting has been published on-line.
 This list is available as an Excel spreadsheet, PDF and CSV files.

-Club members who need assistance with their File Sharing Server account should contact the Webmaster Team .
+Club members who need assistance with their Groupware Server account should contact the Webmaster Team .

 Important Information For CSV File Users